 [Editor’s note: This section provides the methodology used in this study.]

-[Editor’s note: For the next meeting, the proponent should consider updating this study with the possibility of several elevation angles, Suburban IMT deployment scenario.]

-[Editor’s note: the clutter loss was not considered in the vicinity of the IMT stations (UEs and Macro BSs) for this analysis.
-The proponent should review the appropriate clutter model to update the study.
-However, further discussion/clarification is needed on 3k/178 as the model is not yet finalised/approved at WP3K and as is part of Annex 6 to Working Party 3K Chairman’s Report]

 This study performs a Monte Carlo analysis, which allows for the estimation not only of interference levels but also the deployment percentage.
 Additionally, urban macro cell, micro cell and indoor IMT deployments were analysed separately.
 Rural deployment was not considered for this study as, according to Annex 4.4 to Document 5D/716, contiguous coverage is not expected in this frequency range in rural areas.

 2.3.2.1 Interference from IMT to FSS (Earth-to-space) in the band 6 425-7 075 MHz

+Two scenarios were analyzed:

+Senario 1: IMT stations are within the 3 dB footprint of the spece station having spot beam.

+Senario 2: IMT stations are within and beyond the 3 dB footprint of the spece station having a spot beam.

+2.3.2.1.1 Footprint area modelling

-The coverage area of the satellite beam has been calculated assuming a curved earth model and follows the methodology described here.
+In order to evaluate the interference from the IMT system into the FSS space station, the whole area covered by the satellite beam has been calculated assuming a curved earth model and follows the methodology described here.

+The methodology can be divided in two stages:

+• First, the model approximates the coverage area as an ellipse, in order to obtain coarse estimates on the coverage area size and location.

+• Then, rejection sampling is used in a spherical patch that contains the coverage area to generate the position of uniformly distributed IMT stations inside the coverage area.

-The 3 dB footprint of the FSS satellite at a given elevation can be assumed as an ellipse on the surface of the Earth.
-The following figure gives an overview of the case studied in this document.
+The 3 dB footprint of the FSS satellite at a given elevation cannot be assumed as an ellipse on the surface of the Earth, since that doesn’t produce a good area approximation for angles lower than 20º.
+However, the ellipse approximation provides estimates used to generate latitude and longitude coordinates of points inside the exact coverage region.
+To this end, a rejection sampling method was chosen to estimate not only area but also the elevation angle for every IMT station inside the footprint area, respecting a minimum elevation angle.

+The following figure gives an overview of the ellipse approximation initially used in the method.

-FIGURE 5
+FIGURE 1

-[Illustration of the satellite coverage footprint and geometry related
+Illustration of the satellite coverage footprint and geometry related